-Although this concept is not too important from a PMP or PMI-RMP exam point of view, you must understand the difference to avoid mixing them up.
+This concept is not too important from a PMP or PMI-RMP exam point of view, but you must understand the difference to avoid mixing them up.

 Therefore, I’m writing this blog post to explain it and I hope after reading it, you won’t have any problems distinguishing between risk and uncertainty.